ibmgeorge/zCEE-wildfire/index.md

 ## Welcome

 Thank you for attending the workshop.

 Click [here](ZCONNEE - Introduction to zOS Connect EE.pdf){:target="_blank"} to download the presentation.

 ## Accessing the hands-on lab

 All lab instances are available for 3 days after the workshop finishes.

 Click [HERE](Remote Desktop Windows.pdf){:target="_blank"} to read the instruction for Remote Desktop access.

+All lab instructions are in the desktop folder in your remote environment, or can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop){:target="_blank"} to view it locally.

-**Please enter your email address used for registration to retrieve your unique log in details.**
+** Please enter your email address used for registration to retrieve your unique log in details.**
 <form onsubmit="return false;">
 <div class="input-group mb-3 col-6">
 <span class="input-group-text" id="basic-addon1">@</span>